JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/json-schema/index.md

   file: './guide.gif'
   width: 500
 leadin: |
+    **Who doesn't love to write YAML?!** 😄

-    🔩 Did you know Rider has [@WebStormIDE](https://twitter.com/WebStormIDE) integrated?
-Another powerful IDE for web development that brings some excellent #JSON schema support to the table! 🙇‍♀️🙇‍♂️ It also works in YML files 🤫
+    Did you know Rider has [@WebStormIDE](https://twitter.com/WebStormIDE) integrated? 🔩 Another powerful IDE for web development that brings some excellent JSON schema support to the table! 🙇‍♀️🙇‍♂️ We wish you a happy JSON and YAML time!

     ### See Also
     - [Work effectively with JSON using Rider](https://blog.jetbrains.com/dotnet/2019/07/22/work-effectively-json-using-rider/)